heru-himawan-tl/fdaf-application-example/README.md

 MariaDB server installed and running on it, an OpenJDK 8 or newer installed on it, and Apache Maven version 3.6 or later installed on it.

-### Compile For & Run Under Apache TomEE Plume/Plus
+### Compile For & Run Under Apache TomEE Plume

-An Apache TomEE Plume or Plus version 8.0.6 or higher is required for this test.
+An Apache TomEE Plume version 8.0.6 or higher is required for this test.
 Download and extract it inside `./fdaf-application-example/fdaf/` directory, so that you will, for example, get the TomEE installation directory (or a `$CATALINA_HOME`) will be alike as: